 In addition to the AIA, a 100% first year allowance is also available on new energy saving or environmentally friendly equipment.
-Where companies (only) have losses arising from ECAs, they may choose how much they wish to carry forward and how much they wish to surrender for a cash payment (tax credit is payable at 19% but subject to limits).
+Where companies (only) have losses arising from ECAs, they may choose how much they wish to carry forward and how much they wish to surrender for a cash payment (tax credit is payable at 19%, but subject to limits).

-A separate ECA scheme is available for new electric and low carbon dioxide $(CO_2)$ emission cars (up to 75g/km until 31 March 2018 and up to 50g/km from 1 April 2018) and new zero emissions goods vehicles (up to 31 March 2021 (corporates) or 5 April 2021 (others)).
+A separate ECA scheme is available for new electric and low carbon dioxide (CO_2) emission cars (up to 50g/km from 1 April 2018) and new zero emissions goods vehicles (up to 31 March 2021 (corporates) or 5 April 2021 (others)).
 They still qualify for the 100% first year allowance, but do not qualify for the payable ECA regime.